AdobeDocs/learning-manager.en/help/migrated/kb/troubleshooting-issues-with-adobe-captivate-prime-desktop-app.md

 +++I am unable to download Adobe Captivate Prime desktop application

 1. Check your Internet connection and firewall settings.
 1. In Social Learning, click **New Post** to create a post.
-If you do not have a board, create a board first.&nbsp;
+If you do not have a board, create a board first.
 1. Click any one of the following post button options that appear to create content like Screen Shot, Record Audio, Record Video, Captivate Prime Gallery.
 You are redirected to Adobe Captivate Prime desktop application page from where you can download Adobe Captivate Prime desktop application for your desktop.
 1. You require a valid Adobe Captivate Prime account that has Social Learning enabled by your administrator.
 Your administrator might have also disabled downloads through the web browser.
 Contact your Adobe Captivate Prime administrator for more information on downloading the Adobe Captivate Prime desktop app.